How To Say I Missed You In Spanish: 2026 Guide + Examples

 TL;DR

-The most common way to say “I missed you” in Spanish depends on where the other person lives.
+The most common way to say "I missed you" in Spanish depends on where the other person lives.
 In Latin America, say te extrañé.
 In Spain, say te eché de menos (or te he echado de menos if the absence was recent, like earlier today).
-A more intimate alternative is me hiciste falta, which carries a “I needed you” tone.
-Getting the region and tense right is what separates textbook Spanish from the kind that sounds natural.
+A more intimate alternative is me hiciste falta, which carries an "I needed you" tone.
+And if someone is about to leave, te voy a extrañar handles the future tense.
+Getting the region, tense, and intensifier right is what separates textbook Spanish from the kind that sounds natural.

 The Quick Answer